Spicy Breakfast Casserole

 We love a good brekkie casserole like this one because it checks all the boxes in ONE recipe: protein, carbs, and fats + it tastes friggin' amazing!!
 (Does anyone else actually get out of bed in the morning because they can't wait to have breakfast and coffee or IS IT JUST ME?!)

 I got this recipe from a fellow group fitness instructor a few years ago during a BODYCOMBAT training in Florida.
 She brought a giant dish of this for everyone in the training on Sunday morning and it hit the spot.
-Best part: she brought the bottle of Sriracha with it in case anyone wanted extra kick.
+Best part: she brought a bottle of Sriracha with it in case anyone wanted an extra spicy kick.
+Yes, please.

 ½ onion, diced